LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/new-agent-manager-experience.md

 * Conversations that were closed in the past 24 hours (configurable from 1-24 hours).
 Closed conversations enable you to drill down on the metrics you see in the activity summary - for example, if monitoring the number of closed conversations or the CSAT - you can have a quick view or drill down into the conversations driving those metrics.

 ***Transitioning from the existing experience:***
-Until now, managers were monitoring conversations using the Open Connections list.
+Until now, managers were monitoring conversations using the Open Conversations list.

 ### Viewing a conversation transcript
 The Conversation widget in the workspace was designed for skimming through lists of conversations.
 If you’d like to read any conversation as it happens in real time, you can do so by clicking on the consumer name in this list.